 Animal-Assisted Therapy (AAT) is a form of creative therapy that utilizes licensed and credentialed therapy animals as a form of treatment.
 The goal of AAT is to improve a patient’s social, emotional, or cognitive functioning.
 Therapy animals and their handlers can provide goal-directed interventions to individuals of all ages.
 AAT advocates state that animals used in therapy sessions can have a calming effect and that their presence can help build a rapport between therapist and patient.
 Those individuals who have a fear or a previous trauma with a particular animal are especially poised to benefit from animal-assisted therapy.

 Honoring Drummond – our beloved, trailblazing therapy dog

-Drummond is a registered therapy dog who is 6 years old and has a passion for helping clients’ learn about setting boundaries.
-Drummond loves to cuddle and is always looking for a lap to lay upon.
-Fortunately, Drummond also respects the word “No,” and will gracefully take a nap if his cuddles are not wanted.
-His ability to shamelessly take up space, ask for love and his respect boundaries of others makes him a special addition to the MBC team.
-Please contact Drummond’s handler, Dr. Rice for more information regarding sessions with Drummond.
+Drummond was MBC’s first registered therapy dog who was deeply passionate about helping clients learn about setting boundaries.
+Drummond loved to cuddle and was always looking for a lap to lay upon.
+Fortunately, he also respected the word “No,” and would gracefully take a nap if his cuddles were not wanted.
+His ability to shamelessly take up space, ask for love and his respect boundaries of others made him a special addition to the MBC team.
+We miss Drummond endlessly but know he trusts Finley & to pick up where he left off!